russoee/threat-hunting-scenario-tor/README.md

 ---

 ## Summary
+# Summary of Events

-  On February 12, 2025, around 01:38Z (with logs marking the local time as February 11, 2025, 8:42 PM), the user "employee" downloaded and silently installed the Tor Browser on "eric-threat-hun."
+The user **"employee"** downloaded and silently installed the Tor Browser on **"eric-threat-hun"** sometime around `2025-02-12T01:38Z` (with logs marking the local time as February 11, 2025, 8:42 PM).
 Within minutes, the browser connected to a Tor relay node, confirming active Tor usage.
-Multiple process entries for tor.exe, tor-browser.exe, and firefox.exe indicate continued usage of Tor for anonymized traffic.
-Additionally, a file named "tor-shopping-list.txt" was created on the desktop, suggesting that the user may have been documenting or planning activities while using Tor.
-  Expanded network queries further revealed that the user accessed not only Tor-specific ports but also clearnet sites, pointing to a mixture of anonymized and non-anonymized browsing.
+Multiple process entries (for `tor.exe`, `tor-browser.exe`, and `firefox.exe`) indicate continued usage of Tor for anonymized traffic.
+A “tor-shopping-list.txt” file was also created on the desktop, suggesting the user may have been documenting or planning activities while using Tor.
+Expanded network queries revealed that the user not only used Tor-specific ports but also accessed clearnet sites, pointing to a mixture of anonymized and non-anonymized browsing.
 These findings directly align with management’s suspicion that an employee might be bypassing network security controls via Tor.

 ---